webiny/commodo/packages/hooks/README.md

 )(function() {});
 ```

-A good example where hooks are utilized is the [withStorage](../fields-storage) higher order function, which once applied, registers a set of hooks like `beforeCreate`, `afterCreate`, `beforeUpdate` and so on.
-These enable you to append additional functionality at a specific action.
+A good example where hooks are also utilized is the [withStorage](../fields-storage) higher order function, which once applied, registers a set of hooks like `beforeCreate`, `afterCreate`, `beforeUpdate` and so on.